FarPay/ApiDoc/invoice-send-status.md

 # Introduction
 The send status indicators determine how the invoice **has been** sent.
-The key to future events lies within the global company configuration, available from the (settings page)[https://app.farpay.fo/Pages/Settings.aspx]
+The key to future events lies within the global company configuration, available from the [app settings page](https://app.farpay.fo/Pages/Settings.aspx)

 State     | Value | Description
 ----------|-------|--------------------------